Operation of the Compliance System

 The Group has specified the prevention of bribery and corruption in the ECC.
 In order to further ensure compliance particularly in this regard, we have also established the Daiichi Sankyo Group Anti-Bribery & Anti-Corruption Policy, which sets forth more detailed rules on the prevention of bribery and corruption, including the prohibition of cash payments to government officials and healthcare professionals.

-The Group also continues to conduct training for anti-bribery and anti-corruption to further bolster our anti-bribery and anti-corruption structure.
-We will continue to take measures for our business, especially in countries with a high risk of bribery and corruption, through periodic interviews with the heads of Compliance and/or Legal Affairs at Group companies by the person in charge of compliance at the Company’s Legal Affairs Department.
+The Group also continues to conduct training for anti-bribery and anti-corruption as planned to further bolster our anti-bribery and anti-corruption structure.
+We will continue to take measures for our business, especially in countries with high risks of bribery and corruption, through cooperation with Group companies.
+In addition, we have implemented a due diligence monitoring process for bribery and corruption risks of our 3rd party suppliers.

 Daiichi Sankyo Group Anti-Bribery & Anti-Corruption Policy